 Having a regular grooming schedule is critical to keeping your Goldendoodle mat free.
 With a doodle, an occasional bath and

-This is why many Doodle parents decide to have have their pups fur cut short during warm summer months.
-It allows for more frequent bathing, swimming and less matting.
+This is why many Doodle parents decide to have their puppy fur cut short during warm summer months.
+It allows for more frequent bathing, swimming, and less matting.

-Is A Longer or Shorter Grooming Cut Better For Preventing Mats?
+Is A Longer Or Shorter Cut Better For Preventing Mats?

 So, Is A Longer or Shorter Grooming Cut Better For Preventing Mats?
 Shorter fur is much easier to keep mat free than longer fur.
+If you shave your Doodle, they can’t get matted.
 Longer fur requires much more effort on your part to keep your Doodle mat free.

 How Often Should I Have My Goldendoodle Groomed?

 In general, you should have your Goldendoodle groomed every four to six weeks.
-There are many factors that impact how often you have your doodle groomed.
+Many factors impact how often you have your doodle groomed.

 I would suggest meeting with your groomer and setting a regular schedule.
-A groomer will go over your dogs fur and discuss what all needs to be done to keep fur in top condition.
+A groomer will go over your dog’s fur and discuss what needs to be done to keep the fur in top condition.

 Here are a few questions to ask yourself when determining how often your Goldendoodle will require professional grooming: